Translate international Google Ads campaigns

-What is the significance of a high CTR in international Google Ad campaigns?
+What is the significance of a high CTR in international Google Ads campaigns?

-What types of ad extensions are available with Google Ads?
+What types of ad extensions are available for Google Ads?

-Which account structure should my business adopt for its international Google Ad campaigns?
+Which account structure should my business adopt for its international Google Ads campaigns?

 Before joining MONDIS, members of our team worked for:

-All rights to trademarks shown belong to the respective owners.
+All rights to trademarks belong to the respective owners.

 GET IN TOUCH

-Let MONDIS guide your Google Ad campaigns to international success
+Let MONDIS guide your Google Ads campaigns to international success

 We translate your international Google Ads with native speaker expertise and local target market know-how.
-MONDIS can increase your traffic, leads and sales worldwide.
+Let MONDIS increase your traffic, leads and sales worldwide!

 Contact: Michael Quast, Managing Partner